 Pemuteran Bali Top Things To Do (+Day Trip Itinerary to North Bali)

-Far out from the hoards of tourists in Ubud or crazy streets in Kuta – Pemuteran is increasingly getting known for the beautiful underwater life just off the coast.
+Far out from the hoards of tourists in Ubud or crazy streets in Kuta – Pemuteran in north west Bali is increasingly getting known for the beautiful underwater life just off the coast.

 Resorts dot Pemuteran’s black sandy beach and restaurants line the beach road.